 What is the HPCF funding?

-The HPCF for 2018-2019 has been created from £100m of revenue generated from the Soft Drinks Industry Levy, also known as ‘The UK Sugar Tax’.
+The HPCF has been created from £100m of revenue generated from the Soft Drinks Industry Levy, also known as ‘The UK Sugar Tax’.
 The government has stated that:

 “This fund is intended to improve children’s and young people’s physical and mental health by improving and increasing availability to facilities for physical activity, healthy eating, mental health and wellbeing and medical conditions.”